tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/C35256_断流诊断_intl_en.md

  </tr>
 </table>

-CSS also provides an API for querying errors.
+LVB also provides an API for querying errors.
 For more information, see [Querying Push Interruption Events](https://intl.cloud.tencent.com/document/product/267/30800).